remembrance1/javierngkh/content/talk/Rprogramming.md

 title = "Introduction to R Programming" abstract = "Come learn the basics of R!
 This is a powerful programming language used by Statisticians and Biomedical Scientists alike to analyze data, big and small."

-abstract_short = "A free workshop on R Programming." event = "Introduction to R Programming" event_url = ""
+abstract_short = "A free workshop on R Programming Basics." event = "Introduction to R Programming" event_url = ""
 location = "Stephen Riady Center, 2 College Ave West, Global Learning Room"